 I wouldn’t stay ON the beach on the Mediterranean Sea in late July and August in France for all the tea in China.
 It’s very crowded.
 I would, however, plan a day trip to the beach from Provence, provided you ask a local for the best traffic avoidance strategy.

 Sainte-Maxime is a lovely village about an hour and a half to two hours from many central Provence locations.
 There are beaches there or you can take the ferry to Saint Tropez (although the beaches of Saint Tropez require a bus or taxi ride from the center of town).

 We were there last fall and stayed in a lovely kid-friendly villa in Menerbes (owned by the luxury travel company Brown and Hudson) through our friends at Haven in Paris, who specialize in wonderful Paris apartment rentals and villas throughout popular destinations in Europe.
 We love villa stays for multi-generational travel and trips involving a few families.
 For independent families, a few of our France family hotel favorites are featured on our Provence landing page.

 We like having at least one engaged activity like a cooking class or walking tour when exploring a region in Europe.
 Our family vacation consulting team offers one-on-one trip planning services including itinerary development, accommodation booking, activity recommendation, and logistics advice.
+They can help you determine what would work best for your family in the Provence region.
 Go to My Trip Planner for more information and to request assistance.